 - Go to a conference – I also try to take key staff to a conference in the early part of the year (pre-Easter).
 It’s another opportunity to get away, bond and feed your professional side.
 I’ve often said I’ve learned far more at conferences over the years than I ever did at school.
 Going to a conference as a team could be just the boost your team needs.
 You must stay sharp in the ministry world and the new year is the perfect time to fill up your tanks (spiritually, mentally, creatively) and to just all around be inspired.
-For a list of where I’ll be speaking at in 2014, check HERE.
-I’d love to see you on the road.
-For a list of great conferences in 2014, check HERE.
+Definitely plan on attending the 3-day online First Impressions Conference.
+This is a must-watch for your team and no travel is involved!

 - Visit another church – This is my secret that I’ve kept for 20 years of ministry.
 Whenever I can, however I can, I take any opportunity to visit another church.
 Maybe I’m on vacation.
 Maybe I’m out of town at a conference.
 Maybe I go to a Saturday night service or a Sunday night service.
 For two decades, every chance I got, I visited other churches.
 Good and bad.
 I’ve visited almost all of the churches on the largest church list, as well as the fastest-growing list.
 I’ve learned what to do and what not to do (I’ve visited some bad churches, too).
 The key is to see something different than what you’ve grown accustomed to.
 You see the same church week in and week out, 48 to 50 Sundays a year.
 You have to be intentional and make it a priority to visit somewhere else and learn what you can.
 I can not stress enough how important this is.